citp/privacy-policy-historical/n/ny/nys/nysed.gov.md

 For purposes of this policy, “personal information” means any information concerning a natural person which, because of name, number, symbol, mark, or other identifier, can be used to identify that natural person.
 NYSED does not collect any personal information about you unless you provide that information voluntarily by sending us an e-mail or by initiating an online transaction with us such as completing a survey, registration or other form.

-## Information Collected Automatically When You Visit This Website
+## Information Collected Automatically When You Visit this Website

 When you visit this website, NYSED automatically collects and stores the information listed below about your visit.
 None of this information is deemed to constitute personal information.
 The information that is collected automatically is used to improve the website's content, to help NYSED understand how users interact with the website, and to help make the site more user-friendly.
 It is also used for statistical analysis to determine what information is of most and of least interest to our visitors, and to identify system performance or problem areas.
 The information is not collected for commercial marketing purposes and NYSED does not sell or distribute the information collected from the website for commercial marketing purposes.
 This information is purged from NYSED’s database after six months.